mclegoman/luminance/ResourcepackGuide/WritingShaderCode.md

 While this fixes the color, the brightness is still way too low for further away objects, that's because the depth buffer uses a weird scale which is something along the lines of 0.0 = in your face, 1.0 = really far away - this can be useful, but often you want it measured in blocks instead

-thankfully, someone else has already encountered this problem, so ill just use their function (**I do not remember where I found this, if someone knows let me know :P**)
+Thankfully, someone else has already encountered this problem, so ill just use their function (**I do not remember where I found this, if someone knows let me know :3**)

 ```c#
 float near = 0.1;